Binary constant-length substitutions and Mahler measures of Borwein polynomials: Introduction

 \begin{lproblem} Does there exist a constant $c>0$ such that any irreducible non-cyclotomic polynomial $p$ with integer coefficients satisfies $\fm(p)\geqslant c$ ? \end{lproblem}

 There are some special classes of polynomials for which Lehmer's problem has long been \mbox{answered} in the affirmative.
 In particular, there is a very interesting gap result for non-reciprocal polynomials due to Smyth \cite{Smy71}; see also Breusch \cite{Bre1951}.
-A polynomial $p$ is \emph{reciprocal} provided $p(z)=z^{\deg (p)} p(1/z)$; that is, a polynomial is reciprocal if its sequence of coefficients is palindromic.
-Smyth proved that, for non-reciprocal polynomials, one either has $\fm (q) = 0$ or $\fm (q) \geqslant \log (\lambda_{\mathrm{p}})$, where $\lambda_{\mathrm{p}}$ is the smallest Pisot number, which is the real root of $z^3 - z - 1$, also known as the \emph{plastic number}; compare \cite[Ex.~2.17]{TAO}.
+A polynomial $p$ is \emph{reciprocal} (in the wider sense) if $p(z)= \pm z^{\deg (p)} p(1/z)$; that is, a polynomial is reciprocal if its sequence of coefficients is palindromic, up to an overall sign.
+It follows from Smyth's result that, for non-reciprocal polynomials, one either has $\fm (q) = 0$ or $\fm (q) \geqslant \log (\lambda_{\mathrm{p}})$, where $\lambda_{\mathrm{p}}$ is the smallest Pisot number, which is the real root of $z^3 - z - 1$, also known as the \emph{plastic number} \cite[Ex.~2.17]{TAO}.
 Specialising this class a bit more, Borwein, Hare and Mossinghoff \cite[Cor.~1.2]{BHM} showed that all non-reciprocal polynomials $q$ with odd integer coefficients satisfy the bound

 where $\tau = \frac{1}{2} \bigl( 1 + \sqrt{5}\, \bigr)$ is the golden ratio, a well-known Pisot number.
 The golden ratio is characterised by the property that it is the smallest limit point of Pisot numbers.
-See Smyth \cite{Smyth} for a general survey, Boyd \cite{Boyd} for work on reciprocal polynomials, and Boyd and Mossinghoff \cite{BoydM} for a statistical study of limit points.
+See \cite{Smyth} for a general survey, \cite{Boyd} for work on reciprocal polynomials, and \cite{BoydM,ERS,Moss1998,MRW2008} for more results on small Mahler measures and limit points.

 One of the most studied classes of integer polynomials in relation to Lehmer's problem are the \emph{Borwein polynomials}{\ts}---{\ts}polynomials of height $1$ (coefficients in $\{-1,0,1\}$) with non-zero constant term; see \cite{DJS}.
 Special importance is placed on this class, since for any integer polynomial $p$ with $\fm (p) < \log (2)$ there is an integer polynomial $q$ such that $p\, q$ has {height~$1$}; see Pathiaux \cite{P1972}.
 Boyd \cite{Boyd-1} notes that, in his experience, such a $q$ can be taken to be cyclotomic and of fairly small degree relative to the degree of $p$; see also Mossinghoff \cite{Mossthesis}.
-If Boyd's observation were proved true in general, then to solve Lehmer's problem, it would be enough to consider only Borwein polynomials; unfortunately, this is still unknown.
+If Boyd's observation were proved true in general, then to solve Lehmer's problem it would be enough to consider only Borwein polynomials; unfortunately, this is still unknown.